 You’ve probably guessed how this relates to the future of conferences.
 Think of Supermarkets A & B as set-in-their-ways organizers of traditional conferences.
 Think of C as progressive event planners who realize that people prefer to attend events that give them what they want rather than going to multiple events to get a piece here and a piece there.

 In Anguilla, people’s needs for supermarket goods didn’t change, but improvements in the supply of imported goods into Anguilla allowed Supermarket C to change what it offered to better match what people wanted.
 Likewise, people’s professional needs for relevant content, meaningful engagement and networking haven’t changed.
 But we now have a host of new ways to supply content outside the traditional conference, and a host of new ways to find out what conference attendees actually want to do while they’re together.
-Ignore them at your peril.
+Ignore the future of conferences at your peril.
 See you in the aisles at Supermarket C!

 This morning, the waves in front of Tropical Sunset at Shoal Bay East, Anguilla were just right.